OK Motor Services: Takeover by Go-Ahead Group

 Go-Ahead Group had already made approaches to Wade Emmerson Sr., who ran the business, but the shareholders had no interest in selling it.
 However, Go-Ahead was advised that if the business did become available for sale, they would be given the first refusal.

 Wade Emmerson Sr. died unexpectedly in August 1994.
 Wade Emmerson Jr., the company's majority shareholder, was approached by Go-Ahead, which expressed its continued interest in acquiring the business.
 He was also approached by other operators, including Northumbria Motor Services, but decided to enter detailed negotiations only with Go-Ahead.
 In March 1995, Go-Ahead Group acquired OK Motor Services for £5.4 million.

 Following the acquisition, many of OK's staff, including the general manager, Charles Marshall, became employees of Go-Ahead.
 OK initially became one of Go-Ahead's locally managed subsidiaries, with Marshall remaining in charge.
 Go-Ahead later took steps to streamline the business, with several of the group's earlier acquisitions transferred to OK.
 However, the local identities were soon abandoned, and the OK name disappeared.

-The garage at Bishop Auckland was demolished, following closed by Go North East in March 2006, with a limited number of services transferred to Go North East's depot at Chester-le-Street, with most local services transferring to Arriva North East.
+The garage at Bishop Auckland was demolished, following closure by Go North East in March 2006, with a limited number of services transferred to Go North East's depot at Chester-le-Street, with most local services transferring to Arriva North East.